 Let’s take a look at the ‘big three file’ formats that are used for images on the Web.

 GIF (Graphics Interface Format)

 Like JPEG, this format has been around for some time and it supports animation- all those blinking images that you see on the Web are GIF.
 It’s a very popular format and one that we see every day in the form of emoticons, icons, navigational buttons and other small animations.
-As the GIF format is limited to 256 colors, it isn’t particularly kind to photographs.
-If any image has less than 256 colors, GIF renders them perfectly, but if it exceeds that, then all the colors will be approximated within its 256 palette.
+As the GIF format is limited to 256 colours, it isn’t particularly kind to photographs.
+If an image has less than 256 colours, GIF renders them perfectly, but if it exceeds that, then all the colours will be approximated within its 256 colour palette.
 That’s why it’s great for monochrome images.

 JPEG aka JPG (Joint Photographic Experts Group)

 This is perhaps the most widely used image compression mechanism that is used for photographs and complex still images.
 JPEGs are good for the web as the file sizes are smaller.
 Compressed image files are generally of JPEG format because it can display millions of different colours, and make subtle distinctions between light and dark shades.
 It is supported by most operating systems, many web browsers, digital cameras and any Internet-enabled device.
 With many compression levels possible, JPEG renders well with small image sizes with the quality intact.
 Progressive JPEGs afford greater attraction to viewers as an initially fuzzy image renders in a focused manner alongside image loading.

 Compared to JPG and GIF, PNG is relatively recent as it was invented to overcome the limitations of GIF.
 It is used for still images and can retain all the details of the original image.
 The 24-bit variety can display more than 16 million colours while the 8-bit version supports 256 colours.
 As PNG supports transparency, such images can be superimposed over other images to create different backdrops.
 PNG images don’t degrade while editing but these files tend to be larger than JPG files.